Sourced Advocate Composite Persona Architecture

 Re-run and Delta Measurement

-Same harness, same bank, blind.
-Target dimensions should move toward 4.0+ without regression in dimensions that were already strong.
-If a revision pulled another dimension down, it is reconsidered.
+Same harness, same bank.
+The targeted dimension should move without regression in dimensions that were already strong.

 Part VI · Positioning